 The origins of Kamarg (1949-2000)

-Kamarg was founded in the late 1940s in Graz, Austria, by the Herbert Margutsch and his father (legend has it that Kamarg is an acronym for Karl (“KA”) and Margutsch (“MARG”), Karl being the name of Karl’s grandfather).
-Their workshop was in the Griesgasse from where one can see the famous clocktower of Graz , which became the logo of the brand.
+According to legend the name Kamarg is an acronym for Karl (“KA”) and Margutsch (“MARG”), Karl Margutsch being the name of the grandfather of the company owners.
+Their workshop was in the Griesgasse 22 from where one can see the famous clocktower of Graz , which became the logo of the brand.
+Until the outbreak of the Second World War, the respected upholstery and strap company “Eduard Hofmann & Co” was located at Griesgasse 22, which was liquidated and whose Jewish owner Alois Blühweis was persecuted and forced to emigrate.

 Kamarg started selling their rucksacks through their own store and sporting equipment stores in Austria.
 The brand became very popular in Austria in the 50ties and 60ties as more and more people discovered their adventurous spirit and started exploring the alps by hiking.